primary-github/shd-exp/content/Utility/tag taxonomy.md

 - literature-notes - denotes a given note as a [[types of notes#^25335c|literature note]]

 ## Topic tags

+Already created tags should be given preference over the creation of new ones.
+Tags which become congested with notes should be considered for turning into an index or concept note.

 Topic tags are used for extra note discoverability.
 Topic tags may eventually evolve into concept notes or index notes once a critical mass of notes accumulate under a topic.
 Topic tags are
 - productivity - notes which pertain to increasing ones productivity in various disciplines
 	- note-taking - notes which describe methodologies or best practices on note taking